Life-size Arctic Gyrfalcon

 This highly successful falcon has a huge range, across most of the Northern Hemisphere.
 Gyrfalcon colouration varies from dark grey to snowy white.
 I have chosen to sculpt a large, Arctic, female (females are larger than males in the falcon family) with snowy white plumage, speckled with grey, typical of Iceland, Greenland, Northern Canada and the United States, or Northern Russia and Siberia.
 She perches atop a weather-blasted stump, a rarity in such harsh climes, surveying her territory – ready to leap instantly into flight, in pursuit of her prey!

 At one time, the only people allowed to hunt with captive Gyrfalcons were princes and kings.
-They truly are a noble bird.
+They truly are a noble bird of prey.